michaelbai30/League-of-Legends-Ranked-Win-Rate-Analysis/README.md

 By conducting this analysis, we hope to gain insights into the importance of these factors in high elo matches and their influence on the overall game outcome.

-In addition, feature analysis is done on each variable in order to analyze the most important EARLY GAME factors that contribute to a team's win.
+In addition, feature engineering is done on each variable in order to analyze the most important EARLY GAME factors that contribute to a team's win.

-Future Work: Create a binary classifier model that can accurately predict the outcome of a match given data from the blue and red team.
+## Future Work: Create a binary classifier model that can accurately predict the outcome of a match given data from the blue and red team.

 Please refer to the Notebook in this repository for a detailed analysis, including code, visualizations, and conclusions.